xiaobo0113/MethodTimeCost/README.md

         enable = true           // optional, default is true. costBiggerThan = 20     // optional, default is 0. ==> show log of methods cost time >= 0
-        tag = "xiaobo"          // optional, default is MethodTimeCost
+        tag = "xiaobo"          // optional, default is MethodTimeCost }
-        // useJava_7 = true     // optional, if compile fail, add this line
-    }

 ## How it works